- Photo by: Guide Mike Lewis

 Itinerary

-Like the 4- day ascent, The 3-day itinerary is for folks who want a premier mountaineering experience, but don’t have time to spend 4 days on the mountain.
-The 3 day climb is still a 4 day commitment, but the training day takes place in Jackson Hole.
+The 3 day climb is still a 4 day commitment.
+It starts with a prep day in Jackson Hole.
 Route options like the Exum Ridge and the Pownall-Gilkey are available on the three day option.
 No prior climbing experience required.
-All participants will be required to take a 1-day Grand Teton Prep Class ($200),
+All participants will be required to take a 1-day Grand Teton Prep Class.

 The Prep Day – Clients should plan to arrive at JHMG headquarters at 8:30am on the day before the climb begins.
 You will meet at the office, where you will meet your guides, get outfitted with helmets, harnesses and shoes and head out to the training area where folks will learn skills they will need to successfully navigate the Grand Teton under the supervision of their guide.
-Training wraps up around 3:00pm.
 After training, folks will return to the office where they will do their gear check.
-Please bring everything you are planning on bringing on the mountain with you to the training day.
+Please bring everything you plan to bring on the mountain with you to the training day.

-Plan on meeting early at the Lupine Meadows trailhead.
+Day 1 – Plan to meet early at the Lupine Meadows trailhead.
 Your guides will give you specific departure times at the gear check.
 JHMG does not provide transportation for its clients into the park.
-Clients will be responsible for paying the $35 vehicle fee at the park entrance unless they have a Golden Eagle Pass or equivalent .
+Clients will be responsible for paying the $35 vehicle fee at the park entrance unless they have a Golden Eagle Pass or equivalent.

 Once at the trail head, guides will distribute some food items to you for the ascent up to high camp.
-From there, you will enjoy a leisurely 7 mile hike up beautiful Garnet Canyon.
+From there, you will enjoy a 7 mile hike up beautiful Garnet Canyon.
 The hike, while very scenic, does gain 4200 feet and requires a certain level of fitness and will.
-Your guide will set a slow, sustainable pace and in 6-8 hours you will arrive at JHMG’s historic Corbet High Camp.
+You can expect half the day to be on uneven trail.
+Your guide will set a slow, sustainable pace and in 5-7 hours you will arrive at JHMG’s historic Corbet High Camp.
 Corbet High Camp features a pristine water source, a weatherport for cooking, eating and hanging out and 6 personal Mountain Hardwear 3 person Tents, each with sleeping pads and sleeping bags.

 After settling in, and getting some rest, your guides will equip each client with a helmet, a harness and a belay/rappel device.
-You and your guides will walk 10 minutes from camp to the a world class training area.
+If you and your guide feel more training will be beneficial you will walk 10 minutes from camp to the a world class training area.
 Guides will then cover a curriculum consisting of anything not covered on the previous day and get you on the rock for a multi-pitch climb and rappel.

 Guides will then prepare a delicious dinner, and with a full belly, you are off to sleep under the shadow of the Grand Teton.

 The climb to the summit is roughly 2 miles, but climbs 2700 ft.
-It usually takes 6-8 hours.
+It usually takes 5-7 hours one way.
 Your guide will select one of two routes.
 The Pownall- Gilkey Route or the Exum Ridge.
-The route decision is the guides discretion and is based on weather, time and ability.
+The route decision is the guides discretion and is based on weather, time, and ability.

 Weather permitting, you will reach the summit and enjoy the fantastic views of the Teton Range, Jackson Hole and the Teton Valley.